 Equipment and supplies for a detailing business vary for mobile or stationary, with items in common.
 Let’s open the door and hop in.

 Car detailing businesses need the same essential items, such as brushes, polishers, and a vacuum.
 Learn more by reading IDA’s list of essential equipment for detailers.
 It’s worth your time to check it out.
+You’ll also need to get some software to run your business.

 Don’t buff out the importance of a polisher